 Make sure everything else is turned off using that circuit, and we recommend a dedicated circuit for a welding machine.
 A welding machine will use all the power you can give it.

-Q-175: I'm trying to weld and it's just sputtering.
+Q-175: I'm trying to weld and it¹s just sputtering.
 Any idea why?

-The wire feed is probably set too high for the specific voltage you are at.
-What are your settings and diameter?
+The wire feed could be set too high for the specific voltage you are at.
+Give us a call at (970) 472-7056 to speak with a Technical Service technician to discuss your settings and diameter.

-Gas isn't required for this particular ITEM#, although you may use gas if you'd like.
+Gas isn¹t required for Forney ITEM# 42300, although you may use gas if you¹d like.

 Q-178: What is the correct wire diameter range on the 270 MIG, 210 MIG, 140 MIG, and 190 MIG?

-Both .024 inch and .023 inch are correct but .024 inch is a little more common and what we use for MIG wire in our catalog.
-It is a rounding issue plus MIG wire has a .003 inch tolerance in diameter.
+Both .024" and .023" are correct but .024” is a little more common and what we use for MIG wire in our catalog.
+It’s a rounding issue plus MIG wire has a .003” tolerance in diameter

 Q-180: What's the best wire diameter for the 95FI?

-The machine can use .035 inch but it does not do well with that diameter.
-We recommend no larger than .030 inch as the performance of the machine will be better.
+The machine can use .035” but it doesn’t do well with that diameter.
+We recommend no larger than .030”.

 Q-181: Can you tell me how to join fine art brass/bronze/copper?